Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 *This option is required*

 The :code:`plcs` section is one of the mandatory options for DHALSIM.
-It defines what PLCs are in the network, and which sensors/actuators those PLCs control. :code:`plcs` is an array that contains a list of PLCs.
+It defines what PLCs are in the network, and which sensors/actuators those PLCs control. :code:`plcs` is a list of PLCs.
 A PLC has the following format:

 .. code-block:: yaml